leancodepl/js_corelibrary/packages/Contracts/README.md

             source.

 -   `nameTransform` - function `(fullName: string) => string` which allows you to transform full name of the DTO (like `LeanCode.Core.Contracts.User.UserDetailsDTO`).
-This is especially usefull when you want to map namespaces, for e.g. when you have conflicts, want to remove parts of the namespace (`LeanCode.Core.User.UserDetailsDTO` instead of `LeanCode.Core.`**`Contracts`**`.User.UserDetailsDTO`).
+This is especially useful when you want to map namespaces, for e.g. when you have conflicts, want to remove parts of the namespace (`LeanCode.Core.User.UserDetailsDTO` instead of `LeanCode.Core.`**`Contracts`**`.User.UserDetailsDTO`).